-The National Livestock Producers Association (NLPA) serves as an Intermediary for the National Sheep Industry Improvement Center (NSIIC).
-More specifically, it maintains the Sheep and Goat Fund – a revolving fund established within NLPA — to assist the U.S. sheep and goat industries by strengthening and enhancing the production and marketing of sheep and goats and their products in the United States.
-The fund is the result of a joint effort between NLPA and NSIIC.
-Features of this easy-to-navigate site include grant information, answers to frequently asked questions, applications, project descriptions and contacts.
+The National Livestock Producers Association (NLPA) maintains the Sheep and Goat Innovation Fund which is a revolving fund established within NLPA to assist the U.S. sheep and goat industries by strengthening and enhancing the production and marketing of sheep and goats and their products in the U.S.

 It can perhaps be said that no one is more passionate about the sheep they raise than those individuals who belong to breed associations.
 From wool breeds to meat breeds and dual purpose breeds, fine wool breeds to long wool breeds, the list of breed associations – and their membership – is impressive.